Louis-GUENEGO/ARDUINO-MKR-WAN-1300-5G-detector-shield/README.md

 There is two project inside, one simply named 5G, has a UMCC connector for the antenna.

 The second one is called 5G_SMA, and has a SMA connector for the antenna.

+The device contains:

+- an antenna connector
+- a 5G n78 band filter
+- a RF detector (LTC5531)
+- a first RC filter (to remove the highest frequencies)
+- a second active RC filter (to filter and add an enventual gain)
+- a fird RC filter (to filter again, especialy the 48 MHz of the Arduino CPU that will come from the power supply, because the 3V3 of the board is used)

+This device is a part of a project on a 5G weather IoT device.
+A paper is availiable at: (link will be added soon)